getsentry/sentry-docs/src/collections/_documentation/platforms/android/migrate.md

 ### Installation

-The new SDK can initialize automatically; all you need to do is provide the DSN in your Manifest file, as shown in the previous example in [Configuration](#configuration).
+The new SDK can initialize automatically, all you need to do is provide the DSN in your Manifest file, as shown in the previous example in [Configuration](#configuration).

 **Manual Installation**